netsec-ethz/scion-tutorials/README.md

 ## Theme customization

 We use the [just-the-docs theme](https://pmarsceill.github.io/just-the-docs/) as a "remote theme", which means that the theme source is not included in this repository.
-However, by copying individual files from the theme to the same place here, we can override them.
-The theme is very overriding-friendly: see [just-the-docs customization docs](https://pmarsceill.github.io/just-the-docs/docs/customization/)).

-If you are making some generally useful changes, consider opening a PR in the upstream theme instead.
+The theme can be customized by defining a new color scheme (`_sass/color_schemes/scionlab.scss`) or by adding custom CSS in `_sass/custom/custom.scss`: see [just-the-docs customization docs](https://pmarsceill.github.io/just-the-docs/docs/customization/)).

 ## Check HTML and Links